enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 ## JAVA side

-**Java security checks**

 The following Java code snippet was obtained by decompiling the main class of the uncrackable Level3.
-This code contains root and debugger detection.
+Therefore, when the application is loaded, the MainActivity runs its method `onCreate()` which initializes itself.
+This code does the following:

+* Verifies the native libraries against tampering.
+* Initializes the native library through JNI and sends the Java secret (`"pizzapizzapizzapizzapizz"`).
+* Performs rooting, debugging and tampering detection at the Java level.

 The decompiled code is as follows:

 ```java
 protected void onCreate(Bundle savedInstanceState) {